Learn the essentials of starting your WoW journey, choosing the right realm, and understanding the costs involved.

-With so much content, you may feel overwhelmed if you are a new World of Warcraft player in 2023.
+With so much content, you may feel overwhelmed if you are a new World of Warcraft player.

-Fortunately, the release of Shadowlands brought many updates to make it easier for new players to start.
+Fortunately, you don’t need to buy all these expansions, and most of the content in them is completely optional!
+Additionally, the developers of World of Warcraft have made many changes to the game recently to make it easier for new players to start.
 Part of this includes a new starting zone called Exile’s Reach, which walks you through the basics of the game.
-In my opinion, this is the best time there has ever been to start playing WoW.
+In my opinion, this is a great time to start playing WoW.

 Set up your account

-If you aren’t sure if you will enjoy WoW, I would recommend that you set up a starter account and try it out.
+If you aren’t sure if you will enjoy WoW, I would recommend that you create a starter account and try it out.
 For more information, check out my article on Setting Up a Free WoW Starter Account.

 How much does World of Warcraft cost for a new player in 2023?

-A monthly subscription will run you $14.99 plus tax for one month of game time.
+A monthly World of Warcraft subscription will run you about $14.99 plus tax for one month of game time.
 If you plan to play for a longer period, you might consider paying for a longer subscription time to pay a lower monthly price.
 For instance, purchasing a 6-month subscription will cost you $77.94 for a per-month average of $12.99 plus tax.

 The starting price for a digital copy of Dragonflight is $49.99 if purchased directly through a Blizzard account.
 You can also buy a digital or physical copy of the game through other retailers.

 Assuming you purchase Dragonflight for $49.99, plus a one-month subscription, your total initial cost would be about $70 after tax.
 Once you own the expansion, your reoccurring cost is the typical $14.99+ tax per month.

 I have really enjoyed playing Dragonflight so far.
 The content and story have been great!
 Feel free to check out the trailer below if you are interested in learning more about Dragonflight.